faymanns/cookiecutter-serverkit/README.md

 └── requirements.txt
 ```

-After generating the project, you should customize these files to implement the desired functionality of your algorithm server.
+After generating the project, you should edit these files to implement the desired functionality of your algorithm server.

 ### Editing `main.py`

-The `main.py` file implements a `Server` class for your algorithm, inheriting from the Imaging Server Kit's `Server` class.
+The `main.py` file implements a server class for your algorithm, inheriting from the Imaging Server Kit's `AlgorithmServer` class.
 Moreover, it defines a `Parameters` model for your algorithm as a Pydantic `BaseModel`.

 **Parameters**

-The Parameters model is used to validate algorithm parameters that are sent as input to the processing endpoint of the server.
+The Parameters model is used to validate algorithm parameters that are sent to the server.
 If something is wrong with the parameters (for example, a `threshold` parameter exceeds the maximum value), the server will reply with a `403` error and an informative message will be displayed to the user.

-The **class attributes** of the Parameters model should match the parameters of your server's `run_algorithm` method (see below).
+The **class attributes** of the Parameters model represent the parameters of your algorithm.
+They should match the parameters of your server's `run_algorithm` method (see below).

-The Parameters model also provides default values, and metadata (title, description...) about each parameter.
-Finally, it provides information on how the user interface should look in client apps (dropdown, float slider, etc.) for each parameter.
+The Parameters model also declares default values, metadata (title, description...), and  what the user interface should be in client apps (dropdown, slider..) for each parameter.

-Here is the example from the template:
+Here is an example of a Parameters model for a simple binary threshold:

 ```{python}
 class Parameters(BaseModel):